-To understand how much of the increase in UI take-up is driven by active choices of women, I estimate specification 2 using as dependent variable the probability of voluntary separation13 from pre-birth employers at relative time t^{14} .
+To understand how much of the increase in UI take-up is driven by active choices of women, I estimate specification 2 using as dependent variable the probability of voluntary separation from pre-birth employers at relative time $t^{15}$ .
 A potential concern is that separations recorded as voluntary might reflect pressure from employers to resign rather than actual choices.
 I believe this is unlikely for two reasons.
-First, women who decide to resign around childbirth have to follow a specific process that involves an interview with the governmental office of labor where they have to declare that they are voluntarily quitting their job.
-Second, survey evidence suggests that the vast majority of mothers who resigned between 2010 and 2016 decided to do so voluntarily.
+First, women who decide to resign around childbirth have to follow a specific process that involves an interview with the governmental office of labor, where they have to declare that they are voluntarily quitting their job.
+Second, survey evidence suggests that most mothers who resigned between 2010 and 2016 decided to do so voluntarily.

 Figure 4 Panel A shows the dynamics of separations in the treatment group relative to the control group after the replacement rate reform.
 There is a significant increase in separations at t = 0 of around 0.25 percentage points and an additional increase of 0.18 percentage points at t = 8.
 Figure 4 Panel B reports the results for the duration reform.
-In this case, there is an even sharper increase in t = 0 of around 1 percentage point followed by an additional increase in separations between t = 5 and t = 7 of around 0.6 percentage points.
+There is an even sharper increase in t = 0 of 1 percentage point, followed by an additional increase in separations between t = 5 and t = 7 of 0.6 percentage points.

-$^{^{13}}$ I consider a voluntary separation, resignations and all other types of separations that do not involve firing for just cause, firm closures and mass-layoffs.
+&lt;sup>14I categorize as voluntary separation, resignations and other separations that do not involve firing for just cause, firm closures and mass-layoffs.
 For robustness, Figure A10 shows the effect separately for resignations and other separations.

-14I expect these two types of separations to reflect active choices of mothers to leave their pre-birth employer, unlike for example, separations due to firm closures or mass layoffs.
+&lt;sup>15I expect these two types of separations to reflect active choices of mothers to leave their pre-birth employer, unlike separations due to firm closures or mass layoffs.

-Table A4 reports the reduced-form estimates (pooled over the period $t \in [0, 12]$) scaled by the amount by which the generosity of unprotected benefits increases due to the reforms, in terms of replacement rate and duration, respectively.
-A one percentage point increase in the replacement rate of unprotected benefits increases separations by 0.03 percentage points.
+Table A4 reports the reduced-form estimates (pooled over the period $t \in [0, 12]$ ) scaled by the amount by which the generosity of unemployment benefits increases due to the reforms, in terms of replacement rate and duration, respectively.
+A one percentage point increase in the replacement rate of benefits increases separations by 0.03 percentage points.
 A one-month increase in benefit duration increases separations by 0.2 percentage points.
-To compare the effects of the two reforms, I also report the elasticity of separations with respect to benefit level $\varepsilon_b = \frac{\delta y}{\delta b} \frac{b_0}{y_0}$ and duration $\varepsilon_B = \frac{\delta y}{\delta B} \frac{B_0}{y_0}$, where y refers to the share of separations, b_0 refers to the pre-reform UI benefits, B_0 refers to the pre-reform UI duration and $\bar{y_0}$ indicates the baseline level of separations before the reforms.
-According to the evidence, a 1% increase in the level of unprotected benefits increases separations by 0.4% while a 1% increase in the duration of unprotected benefits increases separations by 0.16%.
+To compare the effects of the two reforms, I also report the elasticity of separations with respect to benefit level $\varepsilon_b = \frac{\delta y}{\delta b} \frac{b_0}{y_0}$ and duration $\varepsilon_B = \frac{\delta y}{\delta B} \frac{B_0}{y_0}$ , where y refers to the share of separations, $b_0$ refers to the pre-reform UI benefits, $B_0$ refers to the pre-reform UI duration and $y_0$ indicates the baseline level of separations before the reforms.
+According to the evidence, a 1% increase in the level of benefits increases separations by 0.4% while a 1% increase in the duration of benefits increases separations by 0.16%.

-These findings indicate that women are willing to give up the certainty of returning to their prebirth employer for more generous benefits.
-The level and the duration of benefits play an essential role in the trade-off between insurance and labor force attachment.
-The comparison between ε_b and ε_B suggests that increasing the generosity of benefits by increasing the duration has a smaller effect on separations than increasing the level of benefits.
+These findings clearly indicate that women are willing to give up the certainty of returning to their pre-birth employer for more generous benefits in the short-run.
+The comparison between $\varepsilon_b$ and $\varepsilon_B$ suggests that increasing the generosity of benefits by increasing the duration has a smaller effect on separations than increasing the level of benefits.

-4.2 What Is the Impact of Changes in Unprotected Benefits on Substitution Patterns?
+4.2 The Impact of Changes in Unemployment Benefits on Parental Leave and Return to Work